geozi/nodejs-typescript-task-manager/README.md

 - uses Typescript for development and TypeDoc for documentation,
 - implements a layered architecture approach,
-- uses a combination of Node's build-in assert library, Sinon, and Mocha for unit and integration testing.
+- uses a combination of Node's build-in assert library, Sinon, and Mocha for unit and integration testing,
+- uses class syntax to create custom error classes.

 ##